shrikant-ror/TempJava/README.md

 4) **constructor:** It injects the dependency by calling the constructor of the class.
 It has a large number of parameters.
 5) **autodetect:** First the container tries to wire using autowire by constructor, if it can’t then it tries to autowire by byType.

-## Explain the advantages of using Spring Boot for application development.
-- Spring Boot helps to create stand-alone applications which can be started using java.jar (Doesn’t require configuring WAR files).
-- Spring Boot also offers pinpointed ‘started’ POMs to Maven configuration.
-- Has provision to embed Undertow, Tomcat, Jetty, or other web servers directly.
-- Auto-Configuration: Provides a way to automatically configure an application based on the dependencies present on the classpath.
-- Spring Boot was developed with the intention of lessening the lines of code.
-- It offers production-ready support like monitoring and apps developed using spring boot are easier to launch

-## What are the features of Spring Boot?

-- **Spring Boot CLI** – This allows you to Groovy / Maven for writing Spring boot application and avoids boilerplate code.
-- **Starter Dependency** – With the help of this feature, Spring Boot aggregates common dependencies together and eventually improves productivity and reduces the burden on
-- **Spring Initializer** – This is a web application that helps a developer in creating an internal project structure.
-The developer does not have to manually set up the structure of the project while making use of this feature.
-- **Auto-Configuration** – This helps in loading the default configurations according to the project you are working on.
-In this way, unnecessary WAR files can be avoided.
-- **Spring Actuator** – Spring boot uses actuator to provide “Management EndPoints” which helps the developer in going through the Application Internals, Metrics etc.
-- **Logging and Security** – This ensures that all the applications made using Spring Boot are properly secured without any hassle.

 ## Spring ApplicationContext

 - Spring ApplicationContext is where Spring holds instances of objects that it has identified to be managed and distributed automatically.
 These are called beans.